gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 `python HaSAPPy_start.py <path-to-LoadModule.txt>`

-HaSAPPy command scripts are parsed in straight a forward ane simple way.
+HaSAPPy command scripts are parsed in straight a forward and simple way.
 The parser in the the **INFOloads.py** module searches for specific TAGs (eg. `@1A)` and reads the remainder of the line into a Python object.
 Only TAG lines that correspond to scheduled data processing sections of a workflow are required.
 All other lines are ignored by HaSAPPy and simply contain text for supporting the user for entering the correct information.
 This should make it possible to use a line based interface for producing command scripts in an automated or GUI supported way in the future.

 [**RETURN TO THE MAIN PAGE**](https://github.com/gdiminin/HaSAPPy/blob/master/README.md)